thelogicalgrammar/pLoT_course/book/intro.md

 # Introduction

 > **_NOTE_** This is very much work in progress, so feel free to send feedback to the email address described by the following string:  `fausto` followed by a dot followed by `carcassi` followed by `@` followed by `gmail.com`.
-Materials for this course will change throughout 2022 as I adapt the course to emerging students' needs.
+Materials for this course will change and expand as I adapt the course to emerging students' needs.

 This is the material for the programming labs for Fausto Carcassi's course on the probabilistic Language of Thought (pLoT) taught in the summer semester 2022 in Tuebingen.
 This course starts from scratch with a brief introduction to Python and builds up to learning categories in a pLoT with Bayesian learning algorithms.